-Please see Appendix 2 for the Primary Pupil Acceptable Use Agreement for signing.
+Please see Appendix 2 for the Primary Pupil Acceptable Use Protocol.

-Please see Appendix 3 for the Secondary Pupil Acceptable Use Agreement for signing.
+Please see Appendix 3 for the Secondary Pupil Acceptable Use Protocol.

-School ICT Equipment including Portable & Mobile ICT Equipment & Removable Media
+6 School ICT Equipment including Portable & Mobile ICT Equipment & Removable Media

-School ICT Equipment
+6.1 School ICT Equipment

 - Where ICT equipment is issued to staff (laptops etc) it is logged and records serial numbers as part of the School's inventory. - Do not allow your visitors to plug their ICT hardware into the School network points (unless special provision has been made).
 They should be directed to the wireless ICT facilities if available. - Ensure that all ICT equipment that you use is kept physically secure when not in use.
 Portable devices should be locked away out of sight overnight. - Do not attempt unauthorised access or make unauthorised modifications to computer equipment, programs, files or data.
-This is an offence under the Computer Misuse Act 1990. - It is imperative that you save your data on a frequent basis to the School's network.
+This is an offence under the Computer Misuse Act 1990. - It is imperative that you save your data on a frequent basis to the School's network or to the cloud storage.
 You are responsible for the backup and restoration of any of your data that is not held on the School's network. - Personal or sensitive data should not be stored on the local drives of desktop PC, laptop, USB memory stick or other portable device.
 If it is necessary to do so the local drive must be encrypted. - A time locking screensaver is applied to all machines.
-Any device accessing personal data must
+Any device accessing personal data must have a locking screensaver as must any user profiles. - Privately owned ICT equipment should not be used on the School network, but access the internet through the School Wi-Fi is allowed at the discretion of the responsible Senior Leader. - On termination of employment, resignation or transfer, return all ICT equipment to your Manager, who will then return it to the appropriate IT team for secure erasure and reallocation.
+You must also provide details of all your system logons so that they can be disabled. - It is your responsibility to ensure that any information accessed from your own PC or removable media equipment is kept secure, and that no personal, sensitive, confidential or classified information is disclosed to any unauthorised person.

-- have a locking screensaver as must any user profiles. - Privately owned ICT equipment should not be used on the School network, but access the internet through the School Wi-Fi is allowed at the discretion of the responsible Senior Leader. - On termination of employment, resignation or transfer, return all ICT equipment to your Manager.
-You must also provide details of all your system logons so that they can be disabled. - It is your responsibility to ensure that any information accessed from your own PC or removable media equipment is kept secure, and that no personal, sensitive, confidential or classified information is disclosed to any unauthorised person. - All ICT equipment allocated to staff must be authorised by the Network Manager or Senior Leader responsible for: - o maintaining control of the allocation and transfer to the member of staff - o recovering and returning equipment when no longer needed - All redundant ICT equipment is disposed of in accordance with Waste Electrical and Electronic Equipment (WEEE) directive and Data Protection Act (DPA). - Where access is provided to WIFI, a procedure is in place to remove access to the school WIFI for school leavers, both staff and pupils.
+- All ICT equipment allocated to staff must be authorised by the Network Manager or Senior Leader responsible for: - maintaining control of the allocation and transfer to the member of staff - recovering and returning equipment when no longer needed - All redundant ICT equipment is disposed of in accordance with Waste Electrical and Electronic Equipment (WEEE) directive and Data Protection Act (DPA). - Where access is provided to WIFI, a procedure is in place to remove access to the school WIFI for school leavers, both staff and pupils.
 Where Temporary Guest access is available, it will be restricted and passwords re-set regularly.

-Portable & Mobile ICT Equipment
+6.2 Portable & Mobile ICT Equipment